Alan-Muk/Satellite-Tracker/README.md

 Insert Into Manager
 ```

-If downloading fails, the application automatically falls back to the cached catalogue, allowing the system to continue operating without network access.
+If the download fails, the application falls back to the cached catalogue.
+If both are unavailable, startup fails with a clear error rather than running with an empty catalogue.

+CelesTrak may respond with a "catalog has not updated" message when the file is unchanged; this is handled as a normal cache-reuse path rather than an error.

 ---